wateraccounting/WAPORWP/README.md

 # 4	Python scripts and test runs
-Version of the python and libraries used in the protocol
+Minimum requirement of the python and libraries used in the protocol
 * python 3.7.3
 * numpy 1.16.4
 * pandas 0.24.2